 Overwhelmed and overworked staff may not be able to identify and respond to emergencies in a timely manner.

 Along with numbers, it is wise to ask how long staff members have been working there.
 Tenured staff indicates a pleasant work environment where the staff is likely to be happy and engaged with their work.
 Tenured staff also are less likely to panic in emergencies and have experience handling a variety of situations that may arise.

 The day program should be licensed or certified.
-These programs are regulated by the state and more likely to meet health and safety requirements.
+These programs are regulated by the state and are more likely to meet health and safety requirements.

 Not all states have licensing or certifications for day programs but in states where this exists, it is best to choose a day program that qualifies.
-This means the government has assessed the program and found it to meet their minimum requirements.
+This means the government has assessed the program and found it to meet its minimum requirements.

 Additionally, licensed or certified facilities will need to maintain their standards or risk losing certification so they are likely to offer consistent care and to continually strive to keep clients happy and maintain safe facilities.

 Here are things to look for in the facilities of a day program: